Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Experiments and results

 \section{Experiments and results}

 Unless specified otherwise, we study linear regression in $D=8$ dimensions with up to $K=16$ in-context examples and observation noise variance $\sigma^2=0.25$.
-Our base model is a transformer with the GPT2 architecture \cite{radford2019language} with 8 layers, 128-dimensional embeddings, and 2 attention heads.
+We use either a \textit{base} transformer model with the GPT2 architecture \cite{radford2019language} with 8 layers, 128-dimensional embeddings, and 2 attention heads or a \textit{small} model with 4 layers, 64-dimensional embeddings, and 2 attention heads.
 We train with the Adam optimizer \cite{Kingma2014AdamAM} and a one-cycle triangle learning rate schedule \cite{Smith2017SuperconvergenceVF} with 50\% warmup.
-The base model is trained with batch size 256 for 500K training steps, though these hyperparameters are varied in our experiments.
+The \textit{base} model is trained with batch size 256 for 500K training steps, though these hyperparameters are varied in our experiments.
 We always sweep over a range of learning rates and choose the largest learning rate at which training is stable.
 For further details see \cref{app:exp_details}.

 To pretrain a randomly initialized transformer on data with task diversity $M$, we first construct the pretraining task distribution, $\Tp$, as described in \cref{sec:setup}.
 We then minimize the objective $L^{\Tp}$ in \cref{eq:loss} using minibatch stochastic gradient descent.
 For each sequence in a minibatch, we sample a single task $\v{w}$ from $\Tp$, as well as \textit{new} samples of data, $\{\v{x}_i\}_{i=1}^K$, and noise, $\{\varepsilon_i\}_{i=1}^K$, from their respective continuous distributions, to form a sequence $(\v{x}_1, \v{w}^\intercal\v{x}_1 + \varepsilon_1, \ldots, \v{x}_K, \v{w}^\intercal\v{x}_K + \varepsilon_K)$.
 If we train for $N$ steps at batch size $B$, the transformer will see a total of $N B$ \textit{unique} sequences and roughly $\frac{NB}{M}$ unique sequences for each latent task in $\Tp$.
 By increasing either $B$ or $N$ at fixed $M$, we can increase the total size of the pretraining dataset (or number of sequences per task) while keeping the dataset \textit{diversity}---the number of unique $\v{w}$s in $\Tp$---fixed.